Bilal-Ahmad-5/Examini/README.md

 - Submit completed exams and get **automated grading in seconds**
 - AI evaluates MCQs, short answers, and essays with context-aware scoring
-- Receive **detailed feedback per question** — not just a score, but why
+- Receive **detailed feedback per question**, not just a score, but why
 - Get a **performance breakdown** showing strong topics vs areas to revisit
 - All results saved to exam history for progress tracking over time